 If you’re not sure what size skip you’ll need to hire, we’ll be able to offer expert advice based on the amount of trash that needs removing.

 Is your Mitcham business having a refit or do you have an ongoing waste stream that needs clearing regularly?
 Have you just taken over a shop or office that’s full of litter and debris that needs removing?

 Mitcham construction sites

 Are you a property developer in Mitcham that needs your site kept clear and free of debris, garbage and trash?
-If so, Metro Waste provide a range of skip sizes to choose from, so you can pick the size that’s right for you.
+If so, Metro Waste provides a range of skip sizes to choose from so you can pick the size that’s right for you.

 If any of the above scenarios apply to you, get in touch with Metro Waste to see how we can help you clear away your waste in Mitcham, Surrey CR4.

 Is hiring a skip in Mitcham not an option?

 There are times when a skip just isn’t suitable for the job.
 Our Mitcham rubbish clearance service is a great alternative.
 We’re fully insured and are a Licensed Waste Carrier with the Environment Agency.